Private Forest LandsOpen for Public Recreation

 What if I am denied access to or asked to leave open MFL/FCL lands?

-Anyone denied access to or asked to leave open MFL/FCL lands should report that information to the local DNR Forester assigned to the property or you can call the DNR Call Center Toll Free 1-888-WDNRINFo (1-888-936-7463) for contact information.
+Anyone denied access to or asked to leave open MFL/FCL lands should report that information to the local DNR forester assigned to the property.
+Call the DNR Call Center toll free at 1-888-WDNRINFo (1-888-936-7463) for contact information.

 Will the data improve over time?

-Yes, the WI DNR - Division of Forestry is working towards converting an older system to a newer electronic system where more precise locational information can be provided to the public.
-This will however take a while to complete.
+Yes, the Wisconsin DNR is working on the conversion of an older system to a newer electronic system where more precise locational information can be provided to the public.